sejjy/mechabar/.github/README.md

 > [!IMPORTANT]
 > If you use a different terminal emulator (e.g., [ghostty](https://github.com/ghostty-org/ghostty)),
-> replace all invocations of `kitty` with its executable name:
+> replace all invocations of `kitty` with your terminal command:
 >
 > ```diff
 > - "on-click": "kitty -e ..."